A PLACE TO BEGIN, OR BEGIN AGAIN

 STEP 6: NAME ONE TAKEAWAY

-Before ending the reading, articulate one simple insight or action:
+Before ending the reading, name one simple takeaway—an insight or action you can carry forward:

 STEP 7: CLOSE THE READING